 Once an enterprise makes the commitment to modernize its IT systems to increase agility, what exactly does that entail?
 For starters, organizations must consider shifting their legacy applications and processes to the cloud but simultaneously maintain operational uptime between front-end and back-end systems.

-It’s tricky because companies must add modern SaaS applications, such as an ERP, CRM, or HRM, into their ecosystems without any type of business disruption, but those disruptions become more likely without the proper integration tools.
+It’s tricky because companies must add modern SaaS applications, such as an ERP, CRM, or HRM, into their ecosystems without any type of business disruption, but those disruptions become more likely without the proper API integration tools.
 So, if your business is looking at an ERP upgrade, it is worth considering a simultaneous integration technology upgrade to ease the process and enable any other application integrations.

 ERP and Application Integration Challenges